Exploring Neuschwanstein Castle

 Posing on Mary's Bridge

-It was a bit difficult to get a picture while standing on this bridge, due to the large number of tourists walking to & fro, but eventually Jeremy was able to take this great picture of us - and oh yeah - with the Castle in the background!
+It was very difficult to get a picture while standing on this bridge, due to the large number of tourists walking to & fro, but eventually Jeremy was able to take this great picture of us - and oh yeah - with the Castle in the background!

 The bridge is an easy walk from the castle, located north of the Castle and above it, click here to view a Google Map of the route.